Accretion disc winds in X-ray binaries: Introduction

-Winds are, together with jets, the two generic classes of outflows observed in LMXBs.
+Winds and jets are the two generic classes of outflows observed in LMXBs.
 The presence of jets associated with X-ray binaries was discovered already in the 1970s (e.g.~\citealt{Spencer1979}), as they can be spatially extended and are bright in the radio band, where the rest of the components of an LMXB do not emit significant radiation.
 Jets are collimated outflows, often reaching relativistic speeds (e.g.~\citealt{Mirabel1999}).
 They can extract a significant amount of energy from the system, although they are not expected to carry away much mass.
 In contrast, winds typically have lower velocities (up to a few thousand \kms) and kinetic luminosities, but can carry substantial mass -- sometimes even exceeding that ultimately accreted by the BH or the NS (see \citealt{Fender2016} for a review on the mass and energetic balance of jets and winds).
 Winds, therefore, can have a strong impact on the accretion process itself (e.g.~\citealt{Neilsen2011, Munoz-Darias2016}).
-In addition, winds might carry away a large amount of angular momentum (e.g.~\citealt{Tetarenko2018}), which is key to understanding how matter is ultimately accreted, and more generally, how BH accretion discs operate.
+In addition, winds might carry away a large amount of angular momentum (e.g.~\citealt{Tetarenko2018}), which is key to understanding how matter is ultimately accreted, and more generally, how accretion discs operate.
+Likewise, this angular momentum removal might also impact the orbital evolution of the LMXB itself (e.g.~\citealt{GallegosGarcia2024}).